fuzzthink/gitstats/README.md

 - Ability to specify files and paths to ignore in the config file
 - Ability to specify timestamp and line count delta pairs to correct the miscounts
 - Ability to remove the Lines of Code by Author chart
-- Change the Author chart from just added lines to more useful LOC count
-- Added Lines of Code by Month chart, with average count and line
-- Enlarge Lines of Code charts
+- Enhanced Activity Page:
-- Made the Commits by Month chart from single pixel thin bars to full width bars
+  - Commits by Month chart is now full width bars instead of thin single pixel bars
-- Add this README
+  - Simpler right-hand side tables
+  - Show last 52 weeks instead of just 32
+- Enhanced Lines of Code charts:
+  - Bigger with average lines of code line
+  - Added Lines of Code by Month chart:
+    - with average LOC per month count shown with line and background
+    - averge LOC per month count excludes first month if it is < 50% of average
+    - averge LOC per month count excludes most recent month if < 50% of average and is < 10 days into the month

 ## Background, Other Forks